telerik/kendo-ui-core/docs/framework/spa/router.md

 ---
 title: Router
+page_title: Router | Kendo UI Single-Page Application
+description: "Learn how to handle the router class in a Kendo UI Single-Page Application."
+slug: router_kendoui_singlepageapplication
 position: 2
 ---

-# Router Overview
+# Router

-The **Router** class is responsible for tracking the application state and navigating between the application states.
-The router integrates into the browser history using the fragment part of the url (`#page`), making the application states bookmarkable and linkable.
+The `Router` class is responsible for tracking the application state and navigating between the application states.
+The router integrates into the browser history using the fragment part of the URL (`#page`), making the application states book-markable and linkable.
 It is also used for programmatic navigation to a given state.
 A change event is exposed, suitable for authorization hooks.

-## Router with a root route callback
+The example below demonstrates a Router with a root route callback.

+###### Example

 ```html
     <script>